 Scope

 The focus of the NBD-PWG Security and Privacy Subgroup is to form a community of interest from industry, academia, and government, with the goal of developing a consensus secure reference architecture to handle security and privacy issues across all stakeholders.
-This includes gaining an understanding of what standards are available or under development, as well as identifies which key organizations are working on these standards.
+This includes gaining an understanding of what standards are available or under development, as well as identifying key organizations that are working on relevant standards.

 Tasks